 This page contains notes on data and documentation issues, fixes, and revisions.
-Please inform the NAPP staff (at email@example.com) of any problems with the database, so we can improve it in future releases.
+Please inform the IPUMS staff (at firstname.lastname@example.org) of any problems with the database, so we can make corrections.

 November 2016: Added new dataset

 Released the full-count dataset for United States 1850.

 Released new full-count datasets for Great Britain 1911, Denmark 1787 and 1801, Iceland 1703 and 1910, and Sweden 1880.

 Released a new dataset for Iceland 1729 which contains full-count data for three counties: Rangárvallasýsla, Árnessýsla, Hnappadalssýsla.